ihitrec/Owl_and_Hoot/README.md

 #### Possible future features

 There are so many potential features that I could probably work on the project for another two months.
 They are all the improvements mentioned above plus: discount promo codes, product comments, whishlist, social media login, discount countdown and more.

+### Bugs and fixes

+I will just add the bugs which were difficult to fix.
+For all other bug fixes, check out the commits of type fix.

+- Stripe
+I had the most problems with Stripe some were easy to fix but took a while like forgetting the forward slash in the webhook destination.
+Thankfully someone in the Slack community had the same issue which helped me find the problem.
+The biggest issues were webhooks.
+The first one was the test intents not working due to my gitpod server not being public.
+The other one was closing the payment window created the payment but did not create the order in the database.
+This took me hours to fix as I did not really understand how the webhooks worked.
+After using print statements in every related file and going trough the documentation, I managed to find the problem and fix it.
+While stressful due to the deadline, It was also fun as it taught me a way of debugging which I did not previously understand.

+- Product price loop in cart
+All product prices are contained in a list which I tought it would be easy to loop trough using the forloop counter.
+Since it was a nested loop, that was not possible and so I have made list_index filter which loops trough the prices correctly.

+- Cart context
+As I have made the cart context before starting the videos, my logic was different which caused me to have problems with Stripe.
+Stripe needed the total cost of the purchase in the view, before the context was rendered.
+I had to change the the logic so the checkout page has access to context functions, enabling it to get the product details and update products.
+The variables were then set inside the function and called from the view.
+The updated status which opens the cart had to be changed as well since calling the function twice when the product is deleted was throwing an error.
+It was changed to a global variable and updated accordingly.

 ### Code validation
 ##### HTML